vtex/faststore/docs/styling.md

 ```

 ## Adding styles to a react component
-To add new styles from a theme into a react component, you have to discover what is the name of the variant that
+To add new styles from a theme into a react component, you have to discover what is the name of the Theme UI variant that you want to use.
+Today the components for `@vtex/store-ui` don't have documentation for the variant names, so you have to look at the code to see the component hierarchy.
+We always try to follow a convention of variant names resembling component names to simplify this process.